 \subsection{Heat fluctuations in the quantum regime}

 In this section, we no longer deal with work distributions, and we will focus on heat fluctuations.
 For this purpose, we consider the paradigmatic model that consists in placing into contact a cold and a hot quantum system, which globally undergo a unitary quantum dynamics.
 Depending on the initial quantum states of the cold and hot systems, different results as well as thermodynamic interpretations can be drawn.
 In this context, a first relevant result is in Ref.~\cite{JarzynskiPRL2004} and goes under the name of {\it Jarzynski-W\'ojcik exchange fluctuation theorem}.
-In Ref.~\cite{JarzynskiPRL2004}, two quantum systems $B_c$ and $B_h$ with finite Hilbert space dimension are prepared in two equilibrium thermal states at different temperatures $\beta_c$ and $\beta_h$ with $\beta_c>\beta_h$.
+In Ref.~\cite{JarzynskiPRL2004}, two quantum systems $B_c$ and $B_h$ with finite Hilbert-space dimension are prepared in two equilibrium thermal states at different temperatures $\beta_c$ and $\beta_h$ with $\beta_c>\beta_h$.
 Then, they are made weakly interacting with one another for a given time interval.
 Under this assumption, one gets that

-where $Q$ is the stochastic heat exchanged by the two bodies, and $\Delta\beta=\beta_c-\beta_h$ denotes the difference of the inverse temperature of the initial thermal states for the two bodies.
+where $Q$ is the stochastic heat exchanged by the two bodies, and $\Delta\beta=\beta_c-\beta_h$ denotes the difference of the inverse temperatures of the initial thermal states for the two bodies.

-If the initial global state of the two systems is a product state then the average $\langle\cdot\rangle$ in Eq.~\eqref{eq:JWE} can be performed with respect to the TPM distribution of the exchanged heat.
-To find this, it is sufficient to measure the statistics of the time-independent Hermitian operator represented by the sum of the local Hamiltonian operators of the two bodies, i.e., $\mathcal H=\mathcal{H}_{B_c} + \mathcal{H}_{B_h}$.
+If the initial global state of the two systems is a product state then the average $\langle\cdot\rangle$ in Eq.~\eqref{eq:JWE} can be performed also with respect to the TPM distribution of the exchanged heat.
+To find this, it is sufficient to measure the sum of the local Hamiltonian operators of the two bodies, i.e., $\mathcal H=\mathcal{H}_{B_c} + \mathcal{H}_{B_h}$ (a time-independent Hermitian operator).
 Furthermore, throughout this section, we also implicitly assume the energy-preserving condition for the unitary operator $U$ that describes the quantum dynamics of the two bodies:

-Eq.~\eqref{eq:energy-preserving} physically entails that, at any time $t$, the average energy variation in a body is minus the corresponding average energy variation in the other body.
+Equation~\eqref{eq:energy-preserving} physically entails that, at any time $t$, the average energy variation in a body is minus the corresponding average energy variation in the other body.
 Such symmetry allows one to study fluctuations of exchanged energy between the two bodies by just measuring one of them.